Nuitka/Nuitka/README.rst

   * The ``clang`` compiler on macOS X or FreeBSD.

-  * The MinGW64 C11 compiler on Windows, ideally the one based on gcc 8 or higher.
-It will be automatically downloaded if not found.
+  * The MinGW64 C11 compiler on Windows, must be based on gcc 8 or higher.
+It will be automatically downloaded if not found, which is the recommended way of installing it.

-  * Visual Studio 2019 or higher on Windows [#]_, older versions may work but are not officially supported.
+  * Visual Studio 2019 or higher on Windows [#]_, older versions will work but only supported for commercial users.
 Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for that language).

   * On Windows the ``clang-cl`` compiler on Windows can be used if provided by the Visual Studion installer.